 There are also clinical trials happening.
 These studies aim to find out how prebiotics affect various diseases.
 These range from issues like metabolic disorders to mental health problems.
 As research continues, we will likely see new and interesting findings about prebiotics and how they can impact human health.

-Innovations and Emerging Research on Prebiotics
+Latest Innovations and Research on Prebiotics

 The scientific community is studying prebiotics.
 Research shows they can have many health benefits and different uses.